 Contact calls were processed digitally and visualized using the sound analysis program Raven Pro version 1.5.
 Calls from each field site were selected for analysis after a visual assessment of the original sound files and identification of one or more local variants.
 Contact calls in yellow-naped amazons are typically short (0.2 - 0.5 seconds), monosyllabic, have a dominant frequency around 2 kHz, and are repeated in long strings by birds while perched and in flight; thus, call variants across the range were identified as homologous by looking for these patterns.
-After all contact calls within each file were identified, the highest quality calls were selected by highlighting the call from start to finish using the cursor in Raven.
-In 2016, calls were highlighted in the original sound file before being copied and pasted into a blank window and saved as a new sound file.
-This procedure produced a sound file for each individual contact call.
-In 2018 and 2019, we selected calls within raw sound files and saved those selections within the original sound file, generating a .txt file selection table in Raven.
-Each 2018 and 2019 original sound file was therefore accompanied by a selection table which detailed the start and end time of each selected and saved within it.
-We used the start and end times from the selection table files and individual contact call sound files in our metadata sheet which we used for subsequent analyses.
+After all contact calls within each file were identified, the highest quality calls were selected by manually anotating the start and end time on the spectrograms using Raven.

 2.4 Visual assessment of call variants

-We visually assessed variation in all the calls from 2016, 2018, and 2019 by creating spectrograms.
-Selection tables were generated by manually highlighting calls within raw sound files, and then exporting those tables from Raven into R using the function imp_raven from the package Rraven (Araya-Salas, 2020).
-All selection tables were combined, and the dataset was used to create a spectrographic catalogue of all calls from each year using the catalog function from the warbleR package in R (Araya-Salas & Smith-Vidaurre, 2017) (code available supplementarily).
-We used a window length of 512, overlap of 85%, and a bandpass filter with low and high frequencies of 0.5kHz and 2.5kHz, respectively.
-We chose these frequency limits to filter out low and high frequency background noise such as traffic, cicadas, and other bird species.
-Calls were organized into visual catalog by site.
+Anotations from Raven were imported into R for further analysis using the function imp_raven from the package Rraven (Araya-Salas, 2020).
+We visually assessed variation call structure by creating spectrogram catalogue of all calls using the catalog function from the warbleR package (Araya-Salas & Smith-Vidaurre, 2017) (code available supplementarily).
+To do this, we used a window length of 512, overlap of 85%, and a bandpass filter with low and high frequencies of 0.5kHz and 2.5kHz, respectively.
+We chose these frequency limits to filter out low and high frequency background noise such as traffic, insects, and other bird species.

 Each contact call was categorized as being of low, medium, or high signal quality by a single observer (MG).
 Low quality calls were those that had high levels of noise interference, overlap with another call, and/or had no visible harmonic bands in the signal; calls of medium quality had some visible bands but lacked higher-frequency harmonics and might contain some noise interference.
 High quality calls had multiple, dark bands and no noise interference.
 Each spectrogram was evaluated for the presence of overlap with other calls, and whether a 2.5 kHz upper frequency limit excluded any overlapping signal or background noise.
 All low-quality calls were removed from the dataset along with calls that overlapped with another signal.
-Calls that presented with noise even after the bandpass filter was implemented were examined individually to determine whether that noise would interfere with analysis.
+Call selections that included noise even after the bandpass filter was implemented were examined individually to determine whether that noise would interfere with the analysis.
 If noise did not overlap significantly with the call or was mostly excluded as a result of the bandpass filter, it was retained.